Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 17 Desember 2024 10.06.09 UTC
+- WIB: Selasa, 17 Desember 2024 10.42.19 UTC
-- WITA: Selasa, 17 Desember 2024 11.06.09 UTC
+- WITA: Selasa, 17 Desember 2024 11.42.19 UTC
-- WIT: Selasa, 17 Desember 2024 12.06.09 UTC
+- WIT: Selasa, 17 Desember 2024 12.42.19 UTC

 Kutipan Inspiratif:
-"Technology, like art, is a soaring exercise of the human imagination."
+"Friendship is not finding gold or silver among the rocks of life.
+It is accepting each other as coal until diamonds are formed with time!!!"

-Kategori: technology
+Kategori: friendship